 “Menkana meat stew and Keeyori leaf-wrapped fish” she read out, without looking up from the tablet.

-“I’ll have the stew” he stated after a short pause as her eyes remained glue to the tablet in her hands.
+“I’ll have the stew” he stated after a short pause, as her eyes remained glued to the tablet in her hands.

 While Pik’s short, bald and plump Keeyori build did not intimidate such patrons, the threat of a station-wide ban usually proved effective.
 The alehouses on Keeyor 9 Trade Sphere competed madly with one another for business but had agreed on a universal ban list.
 If a customer’s identity tag ended up on the list, he was denied access to all the alehouses and some of the other businesses on Keeyor 9.
-Invariably, this forced a customer to find another space station to carouse in during his leisure hours.
-Not a tough proposition on the face of it, for stations built primarily for recreation and leisure abounded across space for travelers with a variety of tastes.
-However, stations under either Alliance or Empire control were enclosed within their respective border security nets and difficult to access for anyone without the proper id tags required for entry into their respective jurisdictions.
+Invariably, this meant that the customer was forced to move on to another station to carouse in.
+Not a tough proposition on the face of it, since stations built primarily for recreation and leisure abounded across Quadrant Five to cater to travelers with a variety of tastes.
+However, stations under either Alliance or Empire control were enclosed within their respective border security nets, and difficult to access for anyone without the proper ID tags required for entry into their respective jurisdictions.
 These stations were also known to strictly enforce their respective jurisdictional laws.
 Although widely contrasting, these laws had one thing in common – they were very stringent.
 Since non-aligned, carouse-worthy, everything-goes, mostly Keeyori-controlled space stations were fairly rare and scattered in neutral space, most clientele were inclined to attempt to stay off the Keeyor 9 ban list.

 Saakshi’s next day at Pik’s proved uneventful, although very busy.
 Trader Pik’s, even during slow hours, usually attracted considerable patronage.
 The busy late shift had four server girls working simultaneously.
-And Saakshi had heard that most days, the servers were still run off their feet despite their numbers.
+And rumor was that most days, the servers were still run off their feet.

 Two days later, the Ketaari commander cornered Saakshi as she stumbled back to the dormitory after her usual double shift.
 She was one day away from earning her day off.
 Busy daydreaming about the forthcoming day of leisure, she failed to watch carefully enough for groping extremities on the main thoroughfare.
 She had noted early on that the Trade Sphere seemed to attract a particularly sleazy set of patrons.
 Taken unawares, Saakshi gasped as a hand gripped her wrist to yank hard, causing her to stumble into the wall dividing two of the establishments by the main walkway.